Artist: Robert Barnum

 "This is a visual presence that will stand for hundreds of years and will require a personal, self-directed response.
 Each viewer who stands before this sculpture in 2010, and for centuries in the future, will first contemplate and then choose its title, definition and purpose,” he added.

-Christine Vonder Haar, associate professor in Ferris' Department of Languages and Literature, submitted the winning entry in a "name the sculpture" contest -- "To Strive, To Seek, To Find."
+Christine Vonder Haar, a professor in Ferris' Department of Languages and Literature, submitted the winning entry in a "name the sculpture" contest -- "To Strive, To Seek, To Find."

 Vonder Haar said that an Alfred Lord Tennyson poem inspired her: "Tennyson is one of my favorite poets, and every time I drive by the sculpture, I think of the line from his poem 'Ulysses.'"